Introduction

 \]

-solution by convolution.
-The wave equation admitted no such kernel
+The wave equation admitted no such kernel representation.
+Instead, d'Alembert's

 Harmonic Function Properties

-maximum principle.
-Both will be derived from the Poisson
+property and the maximum principle.
+Both will be derived

-integral on the disk, but their conclusions are domain-independent and supply
+from the Poisson integral on the disk, but their conclusions are domain-independent

-the analytic structure that, in the heat-and-wave parallel, was carried by
+and supply the analytic structure that, in the heat-and-wave parallel, was carried

-bound on the solution by its boundary data — and is the result that discharges
+the pointwise bound on the solution by its boundary data.
+It is the result that

-where the boundary-data form of the principle was promised but not derived.
+boundary-data form of the principle was stated without proof.

 Definition: Harmonic Function